My heritage is mostly Irish. Researching traditional Irish clothing is a way for me to explore my family's history.

 As I mentioned, Irish traditional clothing remains a bit of a mystery.
 However, there are several sources that can help us piece together information and discover a general idea of what the Irish probably wore throughout history.

 The Moy Bog Gown

-The Moy Bog Garment is a fragment of a dress found on a decomposed body in the Moy Bog of County Clare, Ireland.
-The body was found by a local farmer in 1931, and the remains of the garment were sent to the National Museum of Ireland.
-A later analysis of the fabric indicated that it was a rough wool twill that may originally have been brown in color.
+The garment is a fragment of a dress found on a decomposed body in a bog in Moy, County Clare, Ireland.
+It was found by a local farmer in 1931, and the remains of the garment were sent to the National Museum of Ireland.
+Later analysis of the fabric indicated that it was a rough wool twill that may originally have been brown in color.
 It is believed to date from the early 1300s, making it about 700 years old.3

 Though only fragments of the gown remain, a few details can still be seen clearly: it consists of a front-buttoning bodice, a skirt that may have been ankle or calf-length, a rounded neckline, and fitted sleeves that were probably long.